-Yeast cream from the strain YAK729.6 has been used for this purpose, i.e., as an ingredient in pig feed, since 2004.
+Yeast cream from the strain YAK1214.6 has been used from the late 1990'ies for this purpose, i.e., as an ingredient in pig feed.
+Yeast Cream originating from this strain is no longer on the market, as it was not part of Novo Nordisk's notification of existing products carried out in 2004 - 2005.
 Except for the production of the medicinal peptide, this strain has not been used for any other purpose.